Trade Winds (film)

-Trade Winds is a 1938 American comedy murder mystery film directed by Tay Garnett written by Dorothy Parker, Alan Campbell, and Frank R. Adams, based on story by Tay Garnett.
-The film stars Fredric March and Joan Bennett, with a supporting cast featuring Thomas Mitchell, Ralph Bellamy and Ann Sothern.
-Distributed by United Artists, Trade Winds was released on December 28, 1938.
+Trade Winds is a 1938 American comedy murder mystery film directed by Tay Garnett written by Dorothy Parker, Alan Campbell, and Frank R. Adams, based on the story by Tay Garnett.
+The film stars Fredric March and Joan Bennett.
+It was distributed by United Artists, and released on December 28, 1938.

 Plot

-Socialite Kay Kerrigan (Joan Bennett) is accused of fatally shooting millionaire cad Thomas Bruhme II (Sidney Blackmer).
+Socialite Kay Kerrigan is accused of fatally shooting millionaire cad Thomas Bruhme II.
 Kay blames the callous Bruhme for her sister's suicide but when he is confronted, he dismissively throws Kay a gun, but she angrily shoots him in the stomach.